Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Mechanical or electro mechanical linear actuators do the basic function of converting rotary motion to linear.
 They do the conversion by using one of the types normally found in linear actuators – screw, wheel and handle, or cam.
 Mechanical linear actuators get their energy from an AC or DC motor.

-The screw type of mechanical linear actuator involves a ball screw, roller screw, or some other form of screw design.
-A rotating screw type shaft is driven in a straight line.
-A stator assembly rotates the shaft in the desired direction.
+The screw-type mechanical linear actuator uses a ball screw, roller screw, or similar screw design.
+In this system, a rotating screw shaft is driven in a linear motion.
+A stator assembly rotates the shaft to achieve the desired direction of movement.

 The wheel and handle version uses a belt, chain, rack, or cable that is attached to the shaft.
 This form of linear actuator uses several different types of guide mechanisms, which include plain bearing, cam roller guide, and recirculating bearings.
 Since they operate at high speeds and have long strokes, they are normally enclosed in a housing.

-The cam version uses an eccentrically shaped wheel that rotates to produce linear motion.
-The created thrust moves a shaft.
-This type of linear motion can be found in automobiles.
+The cam-type linear actuator employs an eccentrically shaped wheel that rotates to generate linear motion.
+This rotational movement creates thrust that drives a shaft.
+Cam-based linear motion systems are commonly used in automotive applications.

 Electric Cylinders